-Raising the fed funds rate increases all interest rates.
+Raising the fed funds rate causes all interest rates to increase.
 That makes it more expensive to borrow for business expansion, automobiles, and homes.
 It slows economic growth, drying up the demand that drives inflation.

 How the Treasury Prints Money

 The BEP does this with distinct designs, paper, and ink.
 In 2003, it added subtle background colors to improve security.
-Unlike most paper, U.S. currencies are made up of 75 percent cotton.
+Unlike most paper, U.S. currencies are made of 75% cotton.
 For $5 notes and above, security threads and watermarks are woven into the paper.
 The front of the bill uses a color-shifting ink, and the $100 bill has a 3D security ribbon.

 After a final inspection, the BEP sends completed currency to the nation's central bank, the Federal Reserve.